Telling a new tale—and following my kind of fun—led me to work I love and feeling more alive.

-So when I was about ten, I started getting the feeling that I was born to do something great.
-My mistake was that I kept thinking about what I could do instead of following what got me excited.
+So, when I was about ten, I started getting the feeling that I was born to do something great.
+My mistake was that I kept thinking about what I could do instead of pursuing what excited me most.

 I was living as a Michigander in Kenya when all of that thinking was going on, and by the time the mid-80s rolled around I decided that working on a cure for AIDS would be “doing greatness.”
 And trust me, I tried hard to make that happen: I went to MIT, Hopkins and joined an HIV lab, PhD in hand.